Age in Reverse!!!!

 What is the cost of the procedure?

-The cost of the procedure is $2500 per treatment.
+The cost of the procedure will be discussed during consultation.

 What is in your blood plasma (Platelet Rich Fibrin Matrix)?